zaceno/hyperapp-context/README.md

 # <img height=24 src=https://cdn.rawgit.com/JorgeBucaran/f53d2c00bafcf36e84ffd862f0dc2950/raw/882f20c970ff7d61aa04d44b92fc3530fa758bc0/Hyperapp.svg> hyperapp-context

-In [Hyperapp](https://hyperapp.js.org) the way to provide data to omponents is by passing it as component-properties.
+In [Hyperapp](https://hyperapp.js.org), the way to provide data to components is by passing properties to them.
 If your component tree is deep, and finely separated, this can quickly become repetetitive and burdensome -- and may lead to hard-to-find bugs.

-"Contexts" offer a complementary way of providing data to components which can remedy the situation.
+"Contexts" offer a *complementary* (not exclusive) way of providing data to components which can remedy the situation.
 This library provides the tools to enable and use contexts in Hyperapp

 **Note:** The package [hyperapp-context](https://www.npmjs.com/package/hyperapp-context) on npm is old and does not work with current Hyperapp (>= 1.0) .
 And is also not owned by me.
+Hence the package name of this is `hyperapp-context2`.
+I intend to try to remedy this confusing sitation shortly.

 ## Installation